Drangleic

 And then failed at it all and left beyond the Corridor.

-The country will fall, fire will come apart… and our souls of old will regain their power… The Dark will remove the shackles and become a curse… And man will be in its proper form…
+The country will fall, fire will unravel… and our souls of old will regain their power… The Dark will remove the shackles and become a curse… And man will be in its proper form…

 Eventually fire will cease and Dark will become a curse.
 Man will be released from death and acquire eternity.
 Per the form of the Dark we had once come to possess.
 The story of falsehoods will end…